nknorg/encrypted-stream/README.md

 Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contributing)

-Encrypted-stream is a Golang library that transforms any `net.Conn` or `io.ReadWriter` stream to an encrypted stream with any encrypt/decrypt function.
+Encrypted-stream is a Golang library that transforms any `net.Conn` or `io.ReadWriter` stream to an encrypted stream with any provided encrypt/decrypt function.

+- Works with any encryption/authentication algorithm or even general transformation.
+Only a pair of encrypt/decrypt function needs to be provided.

-The encrypted stream implements `net.Conn` and `io.ReadWriter` and can be used transparently.
+- The encrypted stream implements `net.Conn` and `io.ReadWriter` and can be used transparently.

+- An encrypted stream only adds a small constant memory overhead compared to the original stream.

 ## Documentation